Incident Response Plans in Healthcare: Can IRPs Be Automated?

 By Mike Raia | Published May 10, 2016

 Under the HIPAA Breach Notification Interim Final Rule (PDF), healthcare organizations are required to document the investigation, incident risk analysis, and burden of proof following the discovery of a breach of unsecured protected health information.
-Accordingly, an Incident Response Plan (IRP) is essential for hospitals, covered entities (and now their business associates under the HITEHC Act) to report security breaches and maintain compliance with the HIPAA Security Rule.
+Accordingly, an Incident Response Plan (IRP) is essential for hospitals, and covered entities (and now their business associates under the HITEHC Act) to report security breaches and maintain compliance with the HIPAA Security Rule.
 An IRP is yet one more major endeavor for large healthcare organizations to not only embrace but to “do it right.”
 The consequences of an incomplete or disorganized IRP can be severe, with hefty fines for a HIPAA violation plus the cost of the security breach itself.
 So the question arises – once the IRP is fully defined and in place, can incident management be automated?

 The answer is “yes.”
 Automating the entire process of the IRP is not only possible but encouraged.
 Automating the IRP allows a faster time-to-resolution while providing checks and balances for the process itself, ensuring nothing slips through the cracks.
 An automated IRP can also help prevent a security breach from doing major damage through its immediate response capabilities.